Jessica Hische: Personal

 Hische married Russ Maschmeyer in 2012.
 Their wedding invitation website, a parallax-scrolling timeline of their relationship designed by the couple and contributed to by Hische's former studio mates at The Pencil Factory, was featured by Gawker in an article titled "The World's Most Hipster Wedding Announcement May Justify Outlawing Love".
 Due to an outpouring of support by Hische's fans, the site issued a retraction the following day.

 Hische and Maschmeyer have three children, Ramona Maschmeyer (b.
 2015), Charlie Maschmeyer (b.
 2017), and George Maschmeyer (b.
 2019).
 They live in Oakland, California.

 Influences

+In an interview with the design journal designboom, Hische remembered loving drawing as a young girl.
+She loved doing drawings and bubble letters of her friend's names.
+She was really into the fact that graphic design usually had a starting point, and it was a challenge to make something amazing given some guidelines.
+Her childhood influenced the work she would do in the future.

 Hische counts designers Matthew Carter, Marian Bantjes, Chris Ware, Doyald Young, Ed Benguiat, and Alex Trochut among her heroes in type and lettering.